Hi, this is Julie.

 Julie grew up in a small place called Sula outside of Ålesund.
 Surrounded by mountains and beautiful nature it naturally became a passion to capture landscapes in her photography, in addition to hiking and snowboarding.

 As well as ten years of professional photography she also works with videography.
-She is engaged in human rights work, volunteer work, animal rights, documentaries and her own personal video projects.
+She is engaged in human rights work, volunteer work, animal rights, documentaries and spends a lot of time on her own personal projects.